talestonini/talestonini.com-v0.5/src/main/resources/pages/posts/DockerVim.md

 You can pull the image from Docker Hub [here](https://hub.docker.com/r/talestonini/dockervim).
 Just follow the few manual instructions on the page to install the pre-configured Vim plugins and a fix to the Java language server binary.
 Any feedback and improvement contributions are greatly appreciated.
-Thanks for the read.
+Thanks for reading.